RyanBram/RPG-MV-Ace/README.md

 -   **Language:** All discussions, documentation, and code comments use **English** as the primary language.
 -   **Code Standard:** To maintain maximum **plugin compatibility**, all CoreScript development is done using **ECMAScript 5 (ES5)**.
--   **Governance:** This is a newly forming project.
-Development standards and major decisions are determined collaboratively through community discussion.
+-   **Financial Support:** If you believe in our vision and wish to accelerate Project Ace's development, please consider offering financial support.

 ## **🗺️ Roadmap**

 Development progresses according to the following plan.
-We are currently focusing on **Version 1.5**.
+We are currently focusing on **Version 2.0 (MV Ace)**.

 ### **Version 1.0 (Completed)**